-Attendance will be mandatory again from the autumn term, unless pupils or a close contact develop symptoms or test positive for coronavirus.
+Attendance will be mandatory again in England from March 8th, unless pupils or a close contact develop symptoms or test positive for coronavirus.

 What is the advice for pregnant women who are classed as extremely vulnerable or who are shielding on older children attending school/nursery/external childcare?

 Some pregnant women with pre-existing severe medical illnesses have been classed as extremely vulnerable may be asked to shield.
 You will have been told this by your maternity team.